UMM-CSci-4453-S19/lab-7-decaf/README.md

 Notice that we are using `.release()` and `pool.end()`.

 In our example, this is major over-kill and something of a waste of time since it makes the code harder to read.
-However... if we removed the `pool.end()`.
-We could wrap most of our active-code in a function and have a comletely self-contained `sql` function.
+However… if we removed the `pool.end()` … we could wrap most of our active-code in a function and have a comletely self-contained `sql` function.
 We would **still** have to deal with the difficulties of asynchronous callbacks... but things would run very quickly indeed.

 ### Bringing in promises